maelyo/JavaSE/.stackedit-trash/Welcome file.md

 # About StackEditPro
 StackEditPro (https://stackeditpro.io) is a fork of StackEdit (https://stackedit.io) that offers an extremely agile development cycle along with cutting-edge features.
 If you currently use the original application, you can sync to your data sources and use both web applications with your current workspaces.
-You can also export \index{your} workspaces from one and then import them into the other.
+You can also export $\index{your} workspaces from one and then import them into the other.

 > Blockquote